charlesbrandt/public/code/testing/cypress.md

     // good to know
 ```

-TODO: next steps?
+From here use `cy.get` or `cy.find` to locate elements on the page, and check for content using the `.should()` function.

-### API testing
+### cy.request

-use cy.request instead of cy.visit
+For API testing use cy.request instead of cy.visit

 https://www.mariedrake.com/post/api-testing-with-cypress

-To show the json result of a cy.request() in the test runner, use console.log() to show it in the console, or `cy.api`
+To show the json result of a cy.request() in the test runner, use console.log() and find the result in the test browser's console, or use `cy.api`

 ```
 context('Network Requests', () => {
     beforeEach(() => {
       cy.visit('http://boilerplate_api_1:3030')